siph/blog/02/building_a_tiling_window_manager.md

 }
 ```
 This is the entirety of our hooks module.
 First we declare a struct which holds the path to the script on
 our system.
-Then we implement the required hook for penrose to spawn the process.
+Then we implement the hook trait for penrose to spawn the process.
 We can declare this
 module in the main file the same way we did our styles module.
 ### main.rs
 ```rust